ngoldbaum/ngoldbaum.github.io/content/posts/revlogs.md

 acyclic graph (a
 [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).
 For Mercurial's
 usage, the DAG in question is the graph of changes to the repository.
-Each entry in a revlog consists of metadata and revision data for the entry.
-The metadata contains a hash of the content of the revision, the size of the content and metadata, and references to the *parent* entries for the revlog.
+Each entry in a revlog consists of metadata and compressed revision data for the entry.
+The metadata contains a cryptographic hash of the content of the revision, the size of the content and metadata, and references to the *parent* entries for the revlog.
 Each entry in a revlog can only have two parents.
-Mercurial does
+This is one of the reasons that Mercurial does *not* allow [octopus merges](http://www.freblogg.com/2016/12/git-octopus-merge.html), where revisions can have an arbitrary number of parents.
+The revision data are stored in a compressed format, either containing the full content of a file at a given revision or as a delta relative to the state of the file at a previous revision.
+Whether or not a revision contains a delta or the full content of a file depends on how much data would be required to reconstruct the file (e.g. the length of the already existing delta chain or the size of the change int the revision).
+By storing occasional snapshots, Mercurial can reconstruct repository content at any revision without going through all of the history of the project and also without storing an unreasonable amount of data for each revision.
+The style of delta chains with occasional snapshots is inspired by video compression technology, where information about each frame is stored as deltas to the previous frame, with occasional keyframes containing the entire content of a frame of video.

-*not* allow [octopus
+## Kinds of revlogs

-merges](http://www.freblogg.com/2016/12/git-octopus-merge.html), where revisions
+Mercurial stores all versioned data using three different kinds of revlog files, *changelogs*, *manifestlogs*, and *filelogs*.
+Each of these have the same format, a header followed by zlib-compressed content, but differ in the meaning of the content.
+Changelogs store metadata about each commit, reading from this file is sufficient to get most information displayed by `hg log`.
+Manifestlogs store the manifest of the repository - a list of files contained in the repository at a revision.
+Filelogs contain the revision information for individual files tracked in a repository.
+Each of these revlogs are linked to each other.
+The changelog contains a reference to a manifestlog entry, that manifestlog entry will in turn contain references to filelog entries.
+By reading data from each of these revlog files in turn, one can get the state of the files tracked by the repository at each revision.
+This is how `hg update` works to update the state of the working directory to a different revision.

-can have an arbitrary number of parents.
+## Content of a revlog file

-Let's take a look at a revlog file from the test repository we created in the last blog post.
-For now we're going to be looking at the *changelog* file.
-This revlog contains information with metadata for each commit in the repository.
+Let's take a look at a revlog file from the test repository we created in [a previous blog post](https://ngoldbaum.github.io/posts/repo-contents/).
+For now we're going to be looking at the *changelog* file, `.hg/store/00changelog.i`.
+This revlog file contains information about each commit in the repository.
+Note that most revlogs used by Mercurial store the content of individual files in the repository, but since revlogs are a generic store for versioned data they can store versioned metadata like commit descriptions and authors as well.

 ```
 $ cd test-repository/.hg/store